MarcinKilarski/Website-Audit/seo.md

 Mentioning your primary and related keywords in the copy of the page helps to increase its relevance and assure search engines that it contains information that a user may be interested in.

 [Repeatedly indicating them in your content is beneficial for the first few times](https://www.youtube.com/watch?v=Rk4qgQdp2UA&feature=youtu.be).
 However, afterwards it provides diminishing return and, if overused, may damage your ranking.
-Therefore, using synonyms and variations of your focus keyword (e.g. dog, doggy, man’s best friend, etc.) are recommended.
+Therefore, using synonyms and variations of your focus keyword (e.g. dog, doggy, man's best friend, etc.) are recommended.

 A good practice is to avoid using your main keyword more than once every 100 words, and not more than a dozen times in the main content of your page.
-To make sure you haven’t overused keywords, read your content aloud and ask yourself if it sounds natural.
+To make sure you haven't overused keywords, read your content aloud and ask yourself if it sounds natural.
 It is also good to ask someone else to read it and tell you if anything sounds strange.

 Make sure that the main keyword appears at the beginning of the content, as this strengthens the relevance of your page.
 The concluding sentence of your page is an opportunity to solidify the relevance of your page in the eyes of the user.
 Therefore, you should remember to include your keyword here, too.